nodists/nodist/README.md

 nodist latest
 ```

-### Removing a version
+### Activate version in current env
-If you want to remove a version for some reason, use this:
+Adds the specified version to the *PATH*, so all subsequent calls to `node` in the current terminal environment use that version.
+This doesn't modify the globally activated version.
 ```
-nodist - 0.5.10
+nodist use v0.7.12
 ```

-### Running a specific version
+### Run a specific version
 Use this to run a specific node version, regardless of the globally activated one.
 Everything after `--` will be passed to node.
 ```